andy26666/major-project/proposal.md

 ## Nices to Have
 - Make several playable character
-- Make stat for character
-    Make player more stronger
 - Create some puzzle
 - Create game difficulty level increase enemies's health and strength, make time limit